MLanguage/mlang/README.md

 Mlang's run are configured by a specification file (`.m_spec`), see the [dedicated README](m_specs/README.md) for more details.

+Mlang also need an M++ file to know how to run the "liquidations multiples" mechanism that is necessary to compute the income tax correctly.
+The file `mpp_specs/2018_6_7.mpp` corresponds to the unpublished code of the DGFiP for version of the M sources published in `ir-calcul`.

 For how to produce ready-to-use Python income tax computation source files for your application, see the
 [dedicated README](examples/python/README.md).